lidofinance/lido-dao/README.md

 ## Deploying

-We have several ways to deploy lido smartcontracts and run DAO localy, you can find documents here:
+We have several ways to deploy lido smart-contracts and run DAO locally, you can find documents here:

 `lido-aragon` [documentation](/docs/lido-aragon.md)